rgdgr8/web-chat-app/README.md

 3. Persistance achieved using Moongoose and Atlas MongoDB
 4. Image files uploaded from the client browser to the Node.js server using Socketio-file-upload

-This app is for show casing my backend skills and hence the frontend is very simple and built using Vanilla JavaScript
+This app is for show casing my backend skills and hence the frontend is very simple and built using Vanilla JavaScript, HTML and CSS